-I believe in producing beautiful, reasonably priced and accessible products, while maintaining the highest quality.
+I believe in producing beautiful, reasonably priced products, while maintaining the highest quality.

 Where possible my wall clocks and coasters are made using sustainable materials from local dealers, including leather offcuts from local remnant shops which would otherwise be destined for landfill, and wood veneers from various sources in Derbyshire, Yorkshire and Lancashire.

 I try hard to make my finishing and packaging processes as environmentally friendly and low waste as possible, meaning water based stains and varnishes, with much of my packaging laser cut and glued on demand from remnant card.

 I design and make homewares, wall art and jewellery, mainly through the use of “generative” computer techniques.
 My work mainly involves pattern design, which I apply to interesting and sometimes unusual materials.

 Generative design could be described as where you don’t really sit down and draw something (though I do do that a lot).
 Really you need to have a clear idea about what you want before you start – it’s not really the sort of design where you can just make things up – although there is also still an element of that!

 I prefer to work primarily in soft and hardwoods but have used all sorts of materials over the last 4 or 5 years – neoprene, rubber, gold leaf, hot foil and pewter to name but a few.
 Though the majority of my work is laser cut, I also use a Formlabs Form1+ 3D printer for printing 3D prototypes in resin.